They are enormous!

 The goal of this site is to give you the kind of information sailors (sail OR power) are always trying to find:

 In all, a one-stop location for the information that a sailor would want, whether for a weekend outing or an extended cruise.

 Welcome aboard ........... let's cast off and begin our exploration.

-Over 100 free ports reviews showing approaches, marinas and yacht clubs, services available & much more!
+Over 200 free port reviews showing approaches, marinas & yacht clubs, services & much more!

-dozens of pages about navigation, weather, health insurance, legalities and more
+nearly 100 pages about navigation, weather, health insurance, legalities and lots of free resources

 "I must go down to the sea again

 They that go down to the sea in ships,